 - follow the rules and standard of the company

-Note: don’t lose hope if you’re not selected for a few reviews.
+Note: don’t lose hope if you’re not selected for a few book reviews jobs.
 Keep trying and improve your writing skills, your thought process.
 Check other book reviews online and learn from there.
 Any skill can be learned and improved.

 1. Online Book Club

-The Online Book Club is a free site for readers to get paid to read books and give honest reviews.
+The onlinebookclub.org is a free site for readers to get paid to read books and give honest reviews.

-If you want to make money reading books and start you reviewing gis then online book club is a great place to start.
+If you want to earn money reading books and start your book reviewer gig then the onlinebookclub.org is a great place to start.